 Documentum capabilities can also be encapsulated in Web Services opening up a vast array of possibilities.
 D6 (Documentum 6.0) offers DFS (Documentum Foundation Services) which includes some core services as well as tools for developing web services for Documentum.
 Then there are standard interfaces such as FTP and JDBC, which allow a Documentum repository to be accessed using these protocols.
 Specialized connectors and portlets offer additional alternatives.
 PIA (Primary Interlope Assembly) allows access from .NET platform

-What’s the difference between a component and a container?
+15Q) What’s the difference between a component and a container?

 A container is a specialized component.
 Many components share common UI and state.
 For example, dialogs have a title, content area, and a button panel.
-Containers provide these common layout and state for multiple components.
+Containers provide this common layout and state for multiple components.

 Components can be used within more than one container, inheriting their UI and state from the container.

-What are a component’s main features?
+16Q) What are a component’s main features?

-A component consists of
+Ans: A component consists of